 1/2 Day in Bethlehem

 A professional driver in an air-conditioned mini van will pick you up at your hotel in Jerusalem and take you to key sites in Bethlehem: Shepherds' Field, Manger Square and the Church of the Nativity, the Chapel of the Milk Grotto and more.
-A local Palestinian guide will join you in Bethlehem for touring the sites.
+A local Palestinian guide will join you in Bethlehem for touring the Church of the Nativity.
 Driver will take you back to your hotel or other location in Jerusalem at the end of the tour.
 Bethlehem tour is recommended for 9am -1pm.
-It's possible to add additional sites such as the Dead Sea as well as pick up/drop off in Tel Aviv; ask for price details.

 *Guiding fees are for tours booked as of August 15, 2022.

 Guiding fees listed here are discounted rates for your group, not per person.
 A group is one family (with children under age 12) or up to 10 adults/teens for Jerusalem Tours.
-Bethlehem Tour prices are for up to 5 people.
+Bethlehem Tours are for up to 5 people.
 Guiding fees do not include entrance fees, transportation, or meals if any.
 All fees are detailed in a personalized itinerary in advance.
-There's an additional fee of 100 shekels for peak season such as holiday weeks and summer.

 If two families with young children feel it would work well to tour together, it's possible to do a tour for both for an additional fee of 100 shekels for the additional family.
 For example, a 4-hour tour for 2 families together would be 990 shekels.
 I have special games, videos I am developing, prizes, and surprises to engage children in the content of the tour.
 Let me know their ages so I can bring along the right ones.
 For tours with young children, it's ideal to keep the group to the immediate family or some close relatives/friends.
 This way, I can give the children extra attention and age-appropriate explanations, and that way everyone has a good time.